PurpleOranges/sleepy-kanye/README.md

-Telegram "bot" that will auto-reply to messages with pictures of sleeping kanye.
+Telegram "bot" that will auto-reply to messages with pictures of sleeping kanye when you are AFK.
 Based on [Telethon]